 - A puppy needs to get outside.
-They need to use their body, and most importantly their head.
-So, be sure to train your dog.
+A puppy needs to use her body, and most importantly her head.
+So, be sure to exercise your puppy.
+Let her get tired and be sure to use mind games too.
+They will tire your puppy out just as much as running.
+Teach your puppy new things, but also train her in what she already knows.
 Check out this post on how to train your dog to pay attention to you with more than 1,600 social shares.

-- Make sure to walk them as often as you can.
+- Make sure to walk your puppy as often as you can.
+You don’t have to walk for a long time, but being outside and experience new things will tire her out.
 If it is not a pleasure to walk your dog, read my tips on teaching your puppy loose leash walking.
 These top tips were shared more than 1,100 times and they could make walking your dog thoroughly enjoyable.

 - Make a schedule, stick to it and be consistent.
 Train your puppy every day for five to 10 minutes, two to three times a day.
 Keep your pup occupied.
-Keep them focusing on you.
-If you need inspiration for exercises, check out the post I linked above on how to teach your dog to pay attention to you.
+Keep her focusing on you, learning that you are her trainer and not an equal.
+If you need inspiration for exercises, check out my article on how to teach your dog to pay attention to you.

 - Exercise your pup’s mind and body at the same time.
-At feeding time, let them work.
-If you have a lawn, spread their food on it and let them find it.
+At feeding time, let your puppy work for her food.
+If you have a lawn, spread her food on it and let her search and find it.
 If you do not have a lawn, try hiding the food around your apartment or house.
-The important point is to combine training the mind and exercising the body with feeding time.
-It’ll take your dog longer to eat, but it’s good for their digestion and it’ll bring them joy and exercise, which is a win-win.
+The important point is to combine training the mind and exercising the body when feeding time.
+It’ll take your dog longer to eat, but it’s good for her digestion and it’ll bring her joy and exercise, which is a win-win.

-- Give your pup exercises they can do alone.
+- Give your pup exercises she can do alone.
 Hide treats in a toy.
-You can buy one or make one.
-Make sure your dog knows how to handle it and just leave them alone with it.
-They will not miss you until it’s empty.
+You can buy one, like a Kong, or you can make one.
+Make sure your dog knows how to handle it and just leave her alone with it.
+She will not miss you until it’s empty.

 Can You Stop a Puppy From Biting?

-Yes, you can teach your puppy not to bite as they grow up.
+Yes, you can teach your puppy not to bite as she grows up.
 Sure, all puppies bite, but never to be mean.
 They are not cruel.
-Keep in mind that biting is just a part of your puppy’s language and in time they’ll learn not to use that language when they are with you and other humans.
+Keep in mind that biting is just a part of your puppy’s language and in time she’ll learn not to use that language when she is with you and other humans.